-I'm a bit of an SEO and content marketing nut, so I often scope out what people are doing to optimize their sites and I see a lot of Squarespace sites in particular improperly optimized for search engines or simply not optimized at all.
+I'm a bit of an SEO and content marketing nut (if you ant to level up your Squarespace SEO—we can help), so I often scope out what people are doing to optimize their sites and I see a lot of Squarespace sites in particular improperly optimized for search engines or simply not optimized at all.
 As I've mentioned, I chalk this epidemic up to this line in Squarespace's documentation:

 This is, in a word, bonkers.

 If I were a myth buster, I'd say the myth in Squarespace communities that the platform is magically great for SEO is patently false.
 At best, it's a gross misinterpretation of what Squarespace is say.
 It's true, you do not need to add plugins to generally optimize your site.
 But you do need to follow specific steps—it's not magic for sure!

 Best Squarespace Search Engine Optimization Practices are Absolutely Essential

 You or your designer should follow best practices to implement the technical side of Squarespace SEO—yes, plugins are unnecessary, but you need to follow the rules of the road, so to speak.
 This includes using headings properly (I see many, many Squarespace sites littered with multiple heading 1s—a huge no-on), crafting page descriptions, URLs and and page titles that hone in on your focus keywords, add meta to your blog posts (most site owners forget this), avoiding keyword stuffing (especially with image captions—that trick hasn't worked for ages and just looks tacky and messes with folks using assistive devices) and creating pillar pages for your content that target your keywords and help you create authority for your site.